Shadowphoenix/Stupid-Aliases-for-Shellscripting/README.md

 Send Mergerequests with suggestions!

 ## ATTENTION
-Aliases in [!Dangerous!](!Dangerous!) will severely Damage or completely KILL your system,sometimes irreversible - use at your own risk!
+Aliases in [!Dangerous!](!Dangerous!) will severely Damage or completely KILL your system, sometimes irreversible - use at your own risk!